SowmyaParth-25/MyAssignmentsPW/README.md

 need support with Assignment 3 ->how to verify the name after creating individual?

 Should we use PW inbuilt locators over xpath and css selectors?

+how to find locator .class css selector how to find when there are multiple matches?index based?